 Holistic Life coaching is a catalyst to making your relationship with money better.
 Particularly for novel writers who struggle with the focus on materialism often needed to sort out a good day job to support your writing life.
-It can help you re-appraise how to deal with a vexing spendthrift or debt issue, and income earning problems you have been stuck on for a while, sub-optimal stress levels or work-life-balance predicaments.
+It can help you re-appraise how to deal with a vexing spendthrift or debt issue, and income earning problems you have been stuck on for a while.
 The aim is to

 clarify and deepen an understanding of your life,

 consider the obstacles you have in living the way you want,

 and to explore the possibilities, boundaries and limitations

 that will inform an authentic and sustainable resolution to the obstacles you are facing with money.
 Especially useful are the possibilities that emerge after thinking about how to use your strengths and skills to live more effectively in your niche of the world.

 An ecological approach does not make the nature of how you deal with money all about you and the way you think or perceive the world.
 While you do have to take sole responsibility for resolving any spending or debt issues, it just seems unlikely you could be solely culpable given the massive over-expansion of the Finance Industry, and the consumerist culture it grows on, in Australia over the last 25 years.
 So we explore your world and it’s different elements knowing full well there are always limits to what you can be responsible for in the different settings of your life.
 But within the scope of those limits, there is so much you can do to improve your life on your terms.

 A holistic approach to life coaching emphasises the things in your personal niche that are within your control.
 That can mean accepting many things in your relationships, families, communities and society that will continue to influence your life in sub-optimal ways.
 So while coaching always begins with your story, and what living your life in your world is like, it tends to gravitate towards those strengths and resources that are available to you, and how you can leverage them to move toward the outcomes you want.